nrs-org/novelslop/content/vol_01/chap_16.typ

   "Mornin', Rika."

   It was Uta's new friend, Mizukawa Rika.
 She had a very distinctive voice, along with a somewhat flashy appearance.
+The things that made her stand out the most was her hair color, which was a mix of pink and blonde.
-Yesterday, after Uta reported the news, the two chatted with each other until midnight.
+  Yesterday, after Uta reported the news about Mona's dad, the two chatted with each other until late.

   "I still can't believe that Narumi-san's dad is actually the composer for Tea Party!"
 Rika sent a glare of admiration to the subject, "Life is really full